Living in the United States

 Are there good restaurants in the United States?

 "Annapolis has too many restaurants to list.
 Here are a few favorites: Boatyard Bar & Grill, Chick & Ruth's deli, Flamant MD (Flemish/European) and Vin 909 (wine bar + food).
 For nighlife, Rams Head on Stage has concerts and music events.
 49 West Coffeehouse has local live music nightly with great food, coffee and drinks.
 Stan & Joe's is another bar with live music.
-There are a number of wonderful art galleries in Annapolis, which hosts an annual art walk," mentioned an expat living in Annapolis.
+There are a number of wonderful art galleries in Annapolis, which hosts an annual art walk," remarked one expat in Annapolis.

 Where will I buy groceries and do other shopping in the United States?

-"Their are great bakeries in the centro of Patillas and one well stocked supermarket but most people drive 20 minutes down the road to Pueblo or Amigo for grocery shopping in Guayama," remarked one expat in Patillas.
+"Their are great bakeries in the centro of Patillas and one well stocked supermarket but most people drive 20 minutes down the road to Pueblo or Amigo for grocery shopping in Guayama," remarked one expat living in Patillas.

 What are the visa & residency requirements in the United States?